Adolescent Peer Support League

 Our organization seeks to improve the status of teen mental health in the nation through establishing a peer support specialist system in high schools.
 We believe that the current system of mental health support for teen communities is inefficient and sometimes difficult to access.

 We also believe that it is crucial to combat mental health issues in high school students as people are statistically more likely to develop mental illness during young adulthood, and high school students are highly likely to have numerous other problems as a result of having poor mental health.

 Given the prevalence of poor mental health in adolescents across the nation, we need to identify new support systems, and we believe that high school peer support will be an important part of the solution.
-Our organization aims to spark a national dialogue among psychologists, students, school administrators, and public servants, on how we can use and implement peer support programs in high schools in order to promote mental health and emotional wellbeing in adolescents.

 We propose a peer-based support system for high school students where their peers can assist and counsel them.
 Our ultimate goal is to see these programs implemented in high schools across the nation, providing easily-accessible, systematic mental health support to teenagers.
 Through these programs, students will be able to utilize the support of their peers in order to guide themselves towards better mental health.

 Our organization has set several goals that will ultimately lead us to implementing peer support programs in high schools across the nation.